Skip to main content

 Diagnosis & Resolution

-Depending on the type of bouncer, you'll need to check its installation status, configuration, and running status.
-Refer to your specific remediation component documentation for detailed setup and troubleshooting steps.
+Depending on the bouncer type, check installation status, configuration, and runtime status.
+Refer to your remediation component documentation for detailed setup and troubleshooting.

 Configuration errors